openstack-archive/tripleo-docs/doc/source/install/environments/virtual.rst

              purposes only.
 This method cannot be used for production-ready deployments.

-The tripleo-quickstart project is used for creating virtual envirionments for use with TripleO.
+The tripleo-quickstart project is used for creating virtual environments for use with TripleO.
 Please see that documentation at https://docs.openstack.org/developer/tripleo-quickstart/